Hawaii court hears case on legality of foreign fishing labor

 “The issue of whether or not the crew members are lawfully admitted under the terms of the statute is addressed in the conclusions of law,” said Deputy Attorney General William Wynhoff in representing the state.

-The fishermen are allowed to fish in Hawaii under a loophole in federal law that allows those seeking highly migratory species like tuna to utilize foreign labor to take those fish.
+The fishermen are allowed to fish in Hawaii under a loophole in federal law that allows those seeking highly migratory species such as tuna to utilize foreign labor to take those fish.
 Other fishing fleets in the United States are required to have mostly American crews.

 An attorney for the Hawaii Longline Association argued that the workers were not taking fish in waters exclusively controlled by state authorities because federal law applies to the majority of the fishing grounds in the Pacific.